Stuttgart Airport: Early years and World War II

 The airport was built in 1939 to replace Böblingen Airport.
-In 1945, the United States Army took over the airport until returning it to German authorities in 1948.

 For the duration of the Cold War the runway and facilities were shared with the United States Army who operated helicopters, the Grumman OV-1 Mohawk and other fixed wing aircraft as Echterdingen Army Airfield on the southern portion of the airfield.
 Some of the units operating at Echterdingen were headquartered at nearby Nellingen Kaserne- now closed and redeveloped.
 In 1984–5, the 223rd Aviation Battalion (Combat) of the 11th Aviation Group (Combat) was headquartered at Echterdingen, with three aviation companies assigned (one at Schwäbisch Hall).
 The U.S. Army still maintains a small helicopter base - Stuttgart Army Airfield - on the southern side of the airport, which it shares with the Baden-Württemberg Police helicopter wing.
 The police helicopter wing falls under the control of Stuttgart Police Department and has six modern helicopters based at Stuttgart and two in Söllingen.